 To be eligible the US Department of Veteran Affairs office must sign a certification letter stating the applicant is 100 percent service related disabled or attesting eligibility under Public Law 663 of the 79th Congress.

 The SFN 2872 Application for Certificate of Title form must be completed, signed, and returned with the certification letter.
 There is no annual license fee.

 Qualified veterans are eligible for two (excise tax) exempt vehicles licensed with the DAV license plate at a time.
 Plates may not be displayed on a vehicle with a gross weight equal to or exceeding 26,000 lbs.

-A surviving spouse CAN NOT retain the DAV plates for their own use.
+An un-remarried surviving spouse CAN retain one DAV plate for their own use.

 Disabled American Veteran Mobility Impaired Plates: To be eligible an applicant must qualify under both the DAV and Mobility Impaired qualifications.

 DAV licensed vehicles can park in marked handicap spots in North Dakota.